When balancing budgets, timelines, and projected end-user satisfaction, running a successful systems integration project can be difficult.

 What Is a Systems Integration?

 Systems integration is the process of integrating two or more software applications (I will not get into another topic called what is software integration since we are interested in the broader issue of systems integration), hardware platforms, or other systems.

 One example of a system integration can be an Em Client alternative to conventional email communication.
 It allows you to access your emails from the convenience of your desktop.
-This way, you won’t have to open a browser every time you want to check your email.
+This way, you won’t have to open a browser whenever you want to check your email.

-Systems integration can be done with a variety of different applications and systems, such as ERP (Enterprise Resource Planning) software and CRM (Customer Relationship Management) software.
+Systems integration can be done with various applications and systems, such as ERP (Enterprise Resource Planning) software and CRM (Customer Relationship Management) software.

-The integration process can take anywhere from days to months depending on the size, complexity of the project and how much of an experienced tech team you have in your company.
+The integration process can take days to months, depending on the size and complexity of the project and how much of an experienced tech team you have in your company.

 Because the numbers show that digital buyers are on the rise (for example, just in Canada, 68 percent of the population are digital buyers), we can expect businesses to begin investing heavily in digital infrastructure, with system integration playing an important role.